kevkiiru/kevkiiru/calendar-app/README.md

-This is a space for doing some personal projects mainly using c languagea and others will come on the way!!
+This is a space for doing some personal projects mainly using c language and others will come on the way!!